arthulian/framework/index.md

 # **7. SELF-DISCIPLINE**

-## **Consistent, adaptive regulation of behavior aligned with end-goals and principles, while avoiding rigidity and complacency.**
+## **Consistent regulation of behavior aligned with end-goals and principles, while avoiding rigidity and complacency.**

 # **Examples:**